 Loss of Nipple Sensation – Numbness in the nipple after breast augmentation is possible.
 This loss of sensation may be permanent in some cases.
 The risk of permanent numbness is about 15% nationally.
 If nipple numbness is unacceptable to you, then you should carefully consider this risk prior to electing surgery.

 There are a number of things you can do to reduce your risk of complications before and after MTF/N breast augmentation.
 One of the most important ways to reduce risk is to select a board-certified plastic surgeon for your procedure to ensure that your doctor has extensive surgical training, has passed rigorous testing, and is current on all of the latest surgical techniques and advances in patient safety.

 Once you’ve selected a qualified surgeon for your procedure, it’s very important that you are honest and upfront about your medical history and cosmetic goals.
 From this information, your surgeon will be able to determine if you are healthy enough to undergo a major surgical procedure.
 This information will also help your surgeon determine if extra precautions are necessary during or after surgery.

 Generally speaking, your overall health (rather than age) is a much better indicator of your risk level.
 However, because older patients are at a higher risk of serious medical conditions, they may have higher risks.
 The best candidates for MTF breast augmentation are physically and emotionally healthy.
 You may not be a good candidate for surgery if you have any of the following conditions:

-It’s important to remember that high standards of patient care, safety and successful results are the product of the patient, the surgeon and the surgical staff working in tandem to give you the best results possible.
+It’s important to remember that high standards of patient care, safety, and successful results are the product of the patient, the surgeon, and the surgical staff working in tandem to give you the best outcome possible.